svlada/svlada.github.io/posts/spring-session-tutorial.md

 2. <a title="CURL" href="#curl">Curl</a>

 ## <a name="introduction" id="introduction">Introduction</a>
-Before we go into the more details of [Spring Session](https://projects.spring.io/spring-session/) configuration, I would like to provide my view on recent hype around Stateful vs Stateless session management.
+Before going into the more details of [Spring Session](https://projects.spring.io/spring-session/) configuration, I will share my view on the hype around Stateful vs Stateless session management.

 Lately, a lot of people started using JSON Web Token (JWT) as a stateless mechanism for handling sessions.
-A couple of years ago I even wrote an [article on that topic](http://www.svlada.com/jwt-token-authentication-with-spring-boot/) and honestly didn't know that it will be abused by so many people.
+A couple of years ago I wrote an [article on that topic](http://www.svlada.com/jwt-token-authentication-with-spring-boot/) and honestly didn't know that it will be abused by so many people.
 The main idea was to show how to override and extend various parts of Spring Security.
 I would strongly recommend not using JWT for handling sessions.
 Let's see what are the pros and cons of stateless and stateful session management approaches.

 ### Stateless